crosshj/async-tree/README.md

 # async-tree
-Depth first (ish) traversal of a tree of asynchcronus events.
+Depth first (ish) traversal of a tree of async events.

 # Example
 Call #1 returns a list of integers